 If you want to get a perfume smell out of laundry or eliminate that sour odor from a previous washing mishap, take a little time to pre-soak.
-You can make a simple pre-soak by filling your laundry tub or sink with water and adding half a cup of baking soda.
+You can make a simple pre-soak by filling your laundry tub or sink with water and adding half a cup of baking soda (which can also help get rid of skunk smells).
 After the baking soda has dissolved, let the stinky clothes soak in the water overnight.

 7. Don't Overload the Machine

 On laundry day, resist the temptation to get the work done more quickly by overloading the machine.
 Part of properly doing laundry involves loading the machine correctly.
 Your machine shouldn't be more than 3/4 full, and you shouldn't pack the clothes tightly.
 Everything needs plenty of room to move.

 Hand washing smelly laundry isn't fun, but it's sometimes the only option if you have delicate items.
 Refresh your skills on hand washing clothes so you know the overall process.
 Then take your time.
 Allow the clothing to soak in the soapy water for at least an hour.
 After that, make sure you rinse especially well.
 If you're in doubt, perform a second rinse.

 Whether you're hand washing or machine washing, don't let the laundry stay wet.
 Immediately move items to the dryer if you can machine dry.
 For laundry you plan to line dry, ensure you have plenty of space between wet items so air can circulate.
 Consider moving your line drying to a spot by a window or outside so the sunlight can help kill any lingering mold spores or bacteria.

 10. Make Sure Laundry Is Totally Dry